irisdata-labs/confluence-ai-assistant/starter-issues.md

 **Labels:** enhancement, good first issue

 The assistant currently runs interactively in CLI mode.
 A lightweight web UI (e.g., using **Streamlit** or **Gradio**) would make it easier to demo.
+This would be a good enhancement once the docker-in-docker limitation has been handled

 Deliverables:
 - Start with a simple input box + output area.